 Roger believed that a person’s behaviour is a factor motivated by self-actualisation tendencies to work and achieve the highest level of their potential and achievement.
 During this process, a person forms a structure of self or self-concept.
 A positive self-concept is associated with feeling good and safe.
 If they have a negative self-concept they may feel unhappy with who they are.

 We want you to have a positive self-concept about yourself.
 If you are a trainer, you must gain more knowledge of the assessment process by doing the Assessor Theory CPD Course.

-Carl Rogers' views on ideal self vs real self
+Carl Rogers' views on the ideal self vs the real self